bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumNumberOfRRUs_0tAsowuCH8xgtZ_ZgM$4Ug/Documentation.md

-Indicate the maximum number of remote radio units (RRU) which can be connected to the baseband unit.
+Indicates the maximum number of remote radio units (RRU) which can be connected to the baseband unit.